learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 Terminal, or by using the quick launch (`cmd` + `space`) and just start typing “Terminal”.

-The first tools we're going to install are the Xcode command-line tools.
+The first tools we're going to install are the Xcode Command Line Tools.
 [Xcode][] is a suite of development tools from Apple, including tools for building Mac and iPhone applications.
-For this course, we only need the Xcode command-line tools, as many other tools rely on them.
+For this course, we only need the command line tools, as many other tools rely on them.
 Run the following to install them:

 ```sh
 xcode-select --install
 ```

-You will be prompted to install Xcode Command-Line Tools.
+You will be prompted to install Xcode Command  Line Tools.
 Agree and allow the install to continue.
 You may need to provide your computer's password.

-> **Important:** If the Xcode Command-Line Tools aren't installed, you may encounter
+> **Important:** If the Xcode Command Line Tools aren't installed, you may encounter
 > errors later on when working with gems like `sqlite3`.
 To double check that everything is installed,
 > rerun the `xcode-select --install` command.
 If everything is installed, you should see this error:
 >